spcameron/seanpatrickcameron.com/internal/markdown/README.md

 A thematic break consumes exactly one line, and may interrupt paragraphs.

 When a line of dashes (`---`) directly follows a paragraph run and satisfies Setext underline rules, it is interpreted as a Setext level 2 header rather than a thematic break.
-Otherwise, tematic break rules apply.
+Otherwise, thematic break rules apply.

 Breaks are rendered as `<hr>` in HTML.